 Do I need to go through the certification process?

-If you are an advertiser that promotes issue ads you need to get certified.
-If you are already certified as a federal political advertiser you do not need to go through the certification again and can submit handles that you wish to run issue ads from through the Ads Help Page.
+If you are an advertiser that promotes issue ads, you need to get certified.
+If you are already certified as a federal political advertiser, you do not need to go through the certification again, and you can submit @usernames that you wish to run issue ads here.

 Who can initiate the certification process?

-Any user that has access to the ads account for a specific handle can access the application in the Ads Help Page.
+Any person that has access to the ads account for a specific handle can access the application here.

-Do I need a new handle to apply for certification?
+Do I need a new @username to apply for certification?

-No, you should submit existing handles when applying for certification.
-Twitter will not create a new handle on your behalf.
+No, you should submit existing @usernames when applying for certification.
+Twitter will not create a new @username on your behalf.